gerner/stellarpunk/designs/ideas.md

 ## Ideas

+### News

+Telephone style information where you get imperfect info that's.

+Player wants deltas as events unfold.
+How to visualize this in a strategic layer?

+Heatmap of universe-wide traffic: thicker, brighter links with high traffic.
+Holes or dark areas indicate low traffic for some reason.

 ### Comms Chatter

 Have a broadcast channel in a sector (or localized in some radius in a sector?)